Scale-free network: Generalized scale-free model

 There has been a burst of activity in the modeling of scale-free complex networks.
 The recipe of Barabási and Albert has been followed by several variations and generalizations and the revamping of previous mathematical works.

-As long as there is a power law distribution in a model, it is a scale-free network, and a model of that network is a scale-free model.
+In today's terms, if a complex network has a power-law distribution of any of its metrics, it's generally considered a scale-free network.
+Similarly, any model with this feature is called a scale-free model.

 Features

 Many real networks are (approximately) scale-free and hence require scale-free models to describe them.
 In Price's scheme, there are two ingredients needed to build up a scale-free model: